dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 for resource in resources:
     resource.apply_hints(columns={"total_amount": {"data_type": "double"}})
 ```
-In this example, the total_amount column is enforced to be of type double.
-This will ensure that all values in the total_amount column are treated as double, regardless of whether they are integers or decimals in the original Google Sheets data.
+In this example, the `total_amount` column is enforced to be of type double.
+This will ensure that all values in the `total_amount` column are treated as `double`, regardless of whether they are integers or decimals in the original Google Sheets data.

-for a single resource (say Sheet1), you can simply use:
+For a single resource (ex.
+Sheet1), you can simply use:
 ```
 source.Sheet1.apply_hints(columns={"total_amount": {"data_type": "double"}})
 ```